 There are two other things that you should know about cashing in your insurance policy before death.
 The first is that you have the option to cancel your insurance policy and if it is of value building policy you are going to receive that cash when you cancel the insurance.
 Now obviously, you are going to lose the insurance if you do that, but even more importantly, you could lose a significant portion of the cash value that you have built up depending upon when you take the cash and cancel the policy.
 If it is within the first 15 years, then there is a good chance you will have to pay hefty fees to cancel it.

-Finally, there is the option to sell your insurance policy to a life settlement company who will give you cash for your policy – possibly even more cash than you would get by canceling – and then they would keep the policy and continue paying the premiums, collecting the death benefit when you die
+Finally, there is the option to sell your insurance policy to a life settlement company who will give you cash for your policy – possibly even more cash than you would get by canceling – and then they would keep the policy and continue paying the premiums, collecting the death benefit when you die.
+These transactions are sometimes called viatical settlements.

-So yes, you can cash in your life insurance policy before death in many cases but you have to evaluate your options carefully and determine whether or not it is a wise decision for you to make.
+Yes, you can cash in your life insurance policy before death in many cases but you have to evaluate your options carefully and determine whether or not it is a wise decision for you to make.
+Please contact your life insurance agent or a financial advisor for help with making this decision.